ColorlibHQ/gentelella/vendors/devbridge-autocomplete/readme.md

     * `suggestion`: An object literal with the following format: `{ value: 'string', data: any }`.
 * `lookupFilter`: `function (suggestion, query, queryLowerCase) {}` filter function for local lookups.
 By default it does partial string match (case insensitive).
 * `triggerSelectOnValidInput`: Boolean value indicating if `select` should be triggered if it matches suggestion.
 Default `true`.
-* `preventBadQueries`: Boolean value indicating if it shoud prevent future ajax requests for queries with the same root if no results were returned.
+* `preventBadQueries`: Boolean value indicating if it should prevent future Ajax requests for queries with the same root if no results were returned.
 E.g. if `Jam` returns no suggestions, it will not fire for any future query that starts with `Jam`.
 Default `true`.
 * `autoSelectFirst`: if set to `true`, first item will be selected when showing suggestions.
 Default value `false`.
 * `onHide`: `function (container) {}` called before container will be hidden

-###Presentation Settings
+### Presentation Settings
-* `beforeRender`: `function (container) {}` called before displaying the suggestions.
+* `beforeRender`: `function (container, suggestions) {}` called before displaying the suggestions.
 You may manipulate suggestions DOM before it is displayed.
 * `formatResult`: `function (suggestion, currentValue) {}` custom function to format suggestion entry inside suggestions container, optional.
+* `formatGroup`: `function (suggestion, category) {}` custom function to format group header, optional.
 * `groupBy`: property name of the suggestion `data` object, by which results should be grouped.
 * `maxHeight`: Maximum height of the suggestions container in pixels.
 Default: `300`.
-* `width`: Suggestions container width in pixels, e.g.: 300.
-Default: `auto`, takes input field width.
+* `width`: Suggestions container width in pixels, e.g.: 300, `flex` for max suggestion size and `auto` takes input field width.
+Default: `auto`
 * `zIndex`: 'z-index' for suggestions container.
 Default: `9999`.
 * `appendTo`: container where suggestions will be appended.
 Default value `document.body`.
-Can be jQuery object, selector or html element.
+Can be jQuery object, selector or HTML element.
 Make sure to set `position: absolute` or `position: relative` for that element.
 * `forceFixPosition`: Default: `false`.
 Suggestions are automatically positioned when their container is appended to body (look at `appendTo` option), in other cases suggestions are rendered but no positioning is applied.
    Set this option to force auto positioning in other cases.
 * `orientation`: Default `bottom`.
 Vertical orientation of the displayed suggestions, available values are `auto`, `top`, `bottom`.